Cremuss/blender-data-baker/README.md

 ![img](Documentation/Images/single_vert_attr_02.jpg)

 This can easily be proven.
-When exporting two cylinders to Unreal Engine, one with *no UV map* and the other with a UV map containing a *single seam*, the latter contains two extra vertices for the seam.
+When exporting two cylinders to *Unreal Engine*, one with *no UV map* and the other with a UV map containing a *single seam*, the latter contains two extra vertices for the seam.

 ![img](Documentation/Images/single_vert_attr_03.jpg)